sugatmahanti/CoreBond/readme.md

   If I had extra time on this project, I would have focused and improved these areas:

   * I would have made proper front-end interface for my project.
 It will allow the user to upload CSV file and display the data in nicely formatted way.
-    Also I would use external library like D3 JS (https://d3js.org/) to project the spread to curve for each corporate bond.
+    Also I would use external library like D3 JS (https://d3js.org/) to project the results on a chart from coding challenges for each corporate bond.
     I would have ported this project Asp.NET CORE Web API.
-It will not require much code changes.
-    The third-party library I have used ServiceStack is also compatible with it.
-I would have built the front-end interface with new JS framework Ember.JS.
+I would have built the front-end interface with  JS framework like Ember.JS.

-  * I would have to like to extract xml comments from my code and present it as a separate  document.
-I wanted to use DocFx library(https://dotnet.github.io/docfx/) that is used by .NET Core Team for documenting the code.
+  * Once I have converted my code to .Net API, I would to like to extract xml comments from my code and present it as a separate site with the help of  DocFx library(https://dotnet.github.io/docfx/) that is used by .NET Core Team for documenting the code.

   * I would have focused on improving the efficiency of algorithms used in the functions and cleaned up the code in my project.

-  * I would have made tests more robust as right now they are hard-coded.
-I can use some class data and member data in xUnit to improve the code readability for my TestCode.
+  * I would have improved quality of my tests as right now they are quite basic.
+I can use some class data and member data in xUnit to improve the code readability for my testCode.

   * I would have automated Task capability provided by VS code for running automated tasks.
 I modified tasks.json but for some reason, it wasnt running for my project.